temporalio/temporal/docs/worker-versioning.md

 sure to query reachability for the parent/previous workflow's Task Queue as well.

 ## Planned Improvements
-Worker Versioning is currently in Early Release (https://docs.temporal.io/evaluate/release-stages).
+Worker Versioning is currently in [Pre-Release](https://docs.temporal.io/evaluate/release-stages#pre-release).
-We continue to improve this feature before public preview.
+We will continue to improve this feature before public preview.
+We plan to respond to your feedback, so please reach out!
-Here are some likely improvements and behavior changes being considered for public preview:
+In addition, here are likely improvements and behavior changes being considered for public preview:

 - Allow workflow queries on closed workflows to run on newer builds.
 - Ways to more gradually redirect workflows